ds-102/fa24/syllabus.md

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
 If you encounter extenuating circumstances at any time in the semester, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available to us to help you.

-The Extenuating Circumstances Form is for any circumstances that cannot be resolved via slip days and drops.
-Within two business days of filling out the form, a course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
-For more information, please email [data102@berkeley.edu](mailto:data102@berkeley.edu).
+For any circumstances that cannot be resolved via slip days and drops, please contact us at [data102@berkeley.edu](data102@berkeley.edu).
+Within two business days, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.

 We recognize that at times, it can be difficult to manage your course performance — particularly in such a huge course, and particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).
-The Extenuating Circumstances Form is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
+This policy is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 So please do not hesitate to reach out.

 Note that extenuating circumstances do not extend to the following:
 - Logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope.
 It is the student’s responsibility to identify and resolve these issues in advance of the deadlines.